Cancer: what are the prospects for screening? – Featured

 For breast, cervical and colorectal cancers, these criteria are met: this is why they can be the subject of organized screening.
 But this is not the case with prostate cancer, for example: “the benefit of screening for prostate cancer has not been clearly demonstrated: it is not certain that this screening will prevent deaths linked to (this disease)”, says Medicare.
 It has been proven that this type of cancer, whose evolution is difficult to predict, leads to overdiagnosis and overtreatment.

 And lung cancer?
-Responsible for more than 45,000 new cases in 2018, it represents the third leading cause of cancer in France and the leading cause of death, with tobacco as the main culprit in 8 out of 10 cases. poor prognosis is not the subject of organized screening, this could soon change.
+Responsible for more than 45,000 new cases in 2018, it represents the third leading cause of cancer in France and the leading cause of death, with tobacco as the main culprit in 8 out of 10 cases. poor prognosis is not the subject of organized screening, this might soon change.

 Pilot program